SintraCascaisSesimbra.com

 A Day Trip to Sintra

 The town divides into several areas.
-Sintra-Vila, the historic center, clusters around the National Palace with its distinctive conical chimneys.
-Higher up, the Pena Palace is a riot of colour combining Gothic, Moorish, and Manueline elements in delightful excess.
+Sintra-Vila, the historic centre, clusters around the National Palace with its distinctive twin conical chimneys, visible from miles around.
+Higher up the hillside, the Pena Palace combines Gothic, Moorish, and Manueline architectural elements in a riot of colour, its yellow and red towers emerging dramatically from the surrounding forest.

-The ancient Castelo dos Mouros (Moorish Castle) snakes along the mountain ridge above Sintra.
-Dating from the 8th century, the castle’s battlements offer the region's best views, stretching from the Atlantic to Lisbon.
+The Castelo dos Mouros snakes along the mountain ridge above the town.
+Dating from the 8th century, these ancient battlements offer the finest views in the region, stretching from the Atlantic coast to Lisbon on clear days.

-Down in the valley, the Quinta da Regaleira presents a different wonder.
-This early 20th-century estate hides initiation wells, underground tunnels, and symbolic gardens designed around Masonic and Knights Templar mythology.
-The highlight is the Initiation Well, a 27-meter spiral staircase descending into the earth.
+Down in the valley, the Quinta da Regaleira presents something stranger.
+This early 20th-century estate was designed around Masonic and Knights Templar symbolism, hiding initiation wells, underground tunnels, and gardens filled with mysterious monuments.
+The centrepiece is the Initiation Well, a 27-metre spiral staircase that descends into the earth like a subterranean tower turned upside down.

 Sintra